chrischiedo/chrischiedo.github.io/_posts/2024-11-01-quarkus-rest-api-tutorial.md

 There are three different ways of creating a new Quarkus project:

 - Using the Quarkus CLI tool
-- Using a build tool (Maven or Gradle)
+- Using the Maven build tool (via a plugin)
 - Using the Quarkus project starter at [code.quarkus.io](https://code.quarkus.io/).

 In this tutorial, we are going to use the first method (Quarkus CLI).